What is a Zither, Where Can I Get One, and How Do I Care for It?

 Need help figuring out how to tune your zither?
 Watch me tune a zither with a free digital tuning app called “Pano Tuner” iOS Android.
 Just set your phone or tablet next to your zither, and the tuner lets you know when you’ve found the right pitch.
 Couldn’t be easier!
 They never arrive to your home or to a store in tune, because shipping knocks them out of whack.
 Here’s how a zither should sound in G Major scale.

 Did you break a string?
-My business partners, Bill and Liza LaCasse, created a video showing how to replace a zither string.
+Here is a video showing how to replace a zither string.